alpemreelmas/trackly/BUSINESS_CONTEXT.md

 2. **Upload insurance documents** - ...upload my insurance policy and documents so I have a centralized backup and can easily access them.
 3. **Monitor insurance expiration** - ...receive alerts when my insurance is about to expire so I can renew it on time.
 4. **Track vehicle location** - ...see my vehicle's real-time location to monitor its whereabouts and movement.
-5. **Upload vehicle photos** - ...upload photos of my vehicle (exterior, interior, damage) for record-keeping and insurance claims.
-6. **Set a main picture** - ...designate a primary vehicle image that represents my vehicle in the system.
-7. **Manage vehicle documents** - ...store and organize all vehicle documents (registration, title, inspection, warranty) in one place.
+5. **Manage vehicle documents** - ...store and organize all vehicle documents (registration, title, inspection, warranty) in one place.
-8. **Download documents** - ...easily download any stored document when needed for insurance claims or authorities.
+6. **Download documents** - ...easily download any stored document when needed for insurance claims or authorities.
-9. **Update vehicle information** - ...modify vehicle specifications or owner contact details when circumstances change.
+7. **Update vehicle information** - ...modify vehicle specifications or owner contact details when circumstances change.

 ### **Fleet Manager Persona**
 *"As a fleet manager, I want to..."*